AYELEN PAROLIN

 Teatro Remondini

-project by Ayelen Parolin
+A project by Ayelen Parolin

-music Benoist Bouvot
+Music design Benoist Esté Bouvot

-dramaturgy Olivier Hespel
+Dramaturgy Olivier Hespel

-administration, tour Claire Geyer
+Administration, touring Claire Geyer

-production RUDA asbl
+Production RUDA asbl

-coproductione Théâtre National Wallonie-Bruxelles, Charleroi danse, Théâtre de Liège, Central La Louvière, Mars Mons arts de la scène, Le Vilar Louvain-la-Neuve, Théâtre de Suresnes Jean Vilar, Halle aux Grains Scène nationale de Blois
+Coproductions Théâtre National Wallonie-Bruxelles, Charleroi danse centre chorégraphique de Wallonie-Bruxelles, Théâtre de Liège, Central La Louvière, Mars Mons art de la scène, le Vilar Louvain la Neuve, Théâtre de Namur, La Coursive Scène nationale de la Rochelle, Mille Plateaux – CCN La Rochelle, Théâtre de Suresnes Jean Vilar, Halle aux Grains Scène nationale de Blois, Maison de la danse - Lyon, Freiburg Theater, One dance Festival.

-Performance in collaboration with Bolzano Danza
+In collaboration with Bolzano Danza

 Drawing inspiration from the exuberance of the Buenos Aires carnival and the corso—the festive Latin American parade—Ayelen Parolin shapes music such as murga and cumbia to imagine a vortex of indomable movements.
 She ignites the stage with an exhilarating choreography that blends the influences of the liberating rebellion of joyful crowds with vibrant explosions of energy.